Krutikarpalankar/delta-demo/README.md

 # delta-demo
-This is a demo for it and Github class
+This is a demo for it and Github class.